July 15, 2025 (7mo ago) — last updated January 23, 2026 (1mo ago)

 Q: How long does it take to rebuild trust?

 A: There’s no fixed timeline.
-Many couples see steady improvement in months with consistent effort and communication, while deeper breaches may require longer-term work and professional support1.
+Many couples see steady improvement over months with consistent effort and clear routines.

 Q: Should the injured partner forgive immediately?

 A: Forgiveness is a process, not an instant decision.
-It’s okay to take time, set boundaries, and require visible changes before extending forgiveness.
+It’s okay to take time and require visible changes before extending forgiveness.

 Q: When is couples therapy necessary?

-A: If attempts to rebuild trust stall, if one partner feels unsafe, or if patterns repeat despite effort, a therapist can provide tools and a structured path forward2.
+A: If attempts to rebuild trust stall, if one partner feels unsafe, or if patterns repeat despite effort, a therapist can provide tools and structure.

 ← Back to blog